roberthodgen/phonegap-mwbarcodescanner/README.md

 * Zoom feature added for iOS and Android.
 It's not supported on WP8 due to API limitation.

+* Added function to turn Flash ON by default

 * Fixed 'frameworks was not added to the references' on WP8

 * Fixed freezing if missing org.apache.cordova.device plugin